nfriedly/node-pagerank/readme.md

 node-pagerank
 =============

-A library for looking up the Google PageRank of any given web page.
-Try a live example  at http://pagerank.nfriedly.com/
+Tool for finding the Google PageRank of a given url.
+Can be used as a node module or a cli command when installed with `-g`.

 [![Build Status](https://travis-ci.org/nfriedly/node-pagerank.png?branch=master)](https://travis-ci.org/nfriedly/node-pagerank)